An American Christian Chapter II — The Joneses

 Beth, unfortunately, went in fully with whatever Ben and Devon said.
 Considering their adherence to patriarchy in the Jones family, it’s not at all surprising that she often shifted her ideals to those of her husband and son, even when she openly disagreed.
 Talking to Beth always made me feel safe.
 She made me feel like I wasn’t a horrible person, generally after being berated by her son.
 I honestly wish I could have trusted her more.

-Her unrelenting fastidiousness to purity culture went as far as shaming victims of sexual misconduct or assault, simply because of how they dressed, spoke, or looked.
+Her unrelenting fastidiousness to purity culture went as far as shaming victims of sexual misconduct and assault, simply because of how they dressed, spoke, or looked.
 Mind you; this was of women in the church who already adhered to the ideals of purity culture.
 Beth’s email had the words “courtshipqueen” embedded in it, and she was, without a doubt, one of the strongest proponents of courtship and purity culture within our church.

 The Joneses gave the appearance of the perfect family.
 Considering how well they all still get along, I suppose there’s some truth to their life.
 Unfortunately, a lot of that is posturing.
 Because they were supposed to be the model Christian family, they did their best to pretend they were.
 They bragged about never having to struggle with specific issues, took pride in being over-compensated for something of little value, and primarily cared about what others thought of them.
 Wealth slowly became essential, and they began to subtly turn their nose up at others who weren’t as well off.
 They were just “blessed” more than most because they believed they were doing things right, which made them closer to God.

 Despite my stories, it is crucial to understand that the Joneses are not monsters.
 They are not the Trump family, not even by a degree.
 I’m not trying to demonize them, but as I mentioned at the top of the post, I’m not going to shy away from sharing past experiences.
 I don’t believe myself to be a morally superior person in any way.
-I continually fuck things up, and my only solace is that when I realize it or it’s brought to my attention, I do my best not to make the same mistake.
+I continually muck things up, and my only solace is that when I realize it or it’s brought to my attention, I do my best not to make the same mistake.

 On my 20th birthday, my mom told me she and my dad were separating.
 It was my second year of Master’s Commission, and I was already in the midst of the most hellish and unyielding period of my life.
 I was torn.
 I knew it was a long time coming, but it still hit hard.
 I lived at home during my MC years, and not having a place to escape made me feel trapped.
 I told the two male leaders, Devon and Noah, what was happening and how troubled I was.
 I vividly recall Devon telling me that I had to fight it and that my parents should be seeing me as an example.
 I was told I didn’t need time to deal with it; I needed to pray.